STForScratch/ScratchTools/README.md

 - GitHub (For Firefox & Firefox Forks): Download from the GitHub repository [here](https://github.com/STForScratch/ScratchTools/zipball/master).
 After the `.zip` file is downloaded, unpack it.
 Then, with the folder, go to `about:debugging`, click "This Firefox" and click "Load temporary extension", go into the extension folder and select the `manifest.json`.

 > [!WARNING]
-> Extensions loaded this way onto Safari indeed temporary.
+> Extensions loaded this way onto Safari are temporary.
 Once you close the window, it will be gone.
-In addition, ScratchTools is still outdated on Firefox at the time of writing this.

 - Installing with Git: Open the code dropdown on the extension's repository, copy the HTTPS url and then execute `git clone https://github.com/STForScratch/ScratchTools.git -b main` in Git, and you have installed ScratchTools!
 To pull changes instead of cloning the repository, enter the folder and execute `git remote add upstream https://github.com/STForScratch/ScratchTools.git`.
 When a commit is made to the repository, you can just run `git pull upstream main` to pull the changes, note that sometimes you may need to refresh ScratchTools.